bitcolorine/Je-suis-eclectique/book.md

 <ul>

-	<li>Searched and searched</li>
+	<li>Are on a never-ending search of creative time and space</li>
-<li>Spent obscene amounts of time consuming what other people make</li>
+<li>Spend obscene amounts of time consuming what other people make</li>
-<li>Spent a lot of money learning something or other</li>
+<li>Spend a lot of money learning something or other</li>
 <li>You have a folder called "Someday"</li>
 <li>You wake up and remember your age before you remember the day of the week</li>
 (Whether you're 30, 40 or 50, the desire to make something is mysteriously linked to age)</ul>

-<p>I then invite to take a long deep breath of relief, because I can assure you you can find exactly what you were meant to create.
-I found it and once I did it took me three months go from zero to satisfied with my work and I know that my best work is ahead.</p>
+<p>I invite you to take a long deep breath of relief, because I can assure you, you can find exactly what you were meant to create.
+I found it and once I did it took me three months go from zero to satisfied with my </p>

+<p>I'm convinced that my best work is ahead and yours is too</p>

 Your's is too.</p>

-<p>So sign up be the among the early readers, it's free!</p>
+<p>So sign up be the among the early readers and get a free advanced copy in electronic version.</p>
 </div>

 <div class="medium-5 columns">

-<h4>Sign up to be notified when the book is released.</h4>
+<h4>Plus get a bi-monthly collection of art and creativity resources.</h4>

 			<!-- Begin MailChimp Signup Form -->
 				<link href="//cdn-images.mailchimp.com/embedcode/slim-081711.css" rel="stylesheet" type="text/css">